Loopring/protocols/packages/loopring_v3/DESIGN.md

 Automatically sharing orders between DEXs can be problematic, mainly because of collisions.
 For example, DEX B could decide it wants to use an order of DEX A and creates a ring and sends it to the operator.
 But at the same time, DEX C could have also decided to use the same order in a different ring.
 In the best case, both rings can be settled.
 But it's also possible only one of the rings can be settled because the shared order cannot be filled for the fill amount specified in the second ring.
 Or because the balance of the order owners isn't sufficient anymore.
 This uncertainty makes it so that a DEX needs to wait longer to show the result of a trade to the user.
 It's also hard for a DEX to track the state of a shared order and of the balances of its users if they can be modified at any time without is knowledge.

 A solution for this could be dual authoring.
 But, we don't share the dual author keys with anyone.
 When a ring-matcher wants to create a ring using orders of wallet A and wallet B then the ring needs to be signed by wallet A **and** wallet B **independently**.
-This negotiation would be completely offchain.
+This negotiation would be completely off-chain.

 The protocol would be something like this.
 DEX A signs a ring using orders of DEX A and DEX B and sends it to DEX B. DEX B can now decide if he wants to share the order with DEX A or not in the given ring.
 If not, DEX B simply sends a message back that there is no deal.
 If DEX B does want to share the order, he can sign the ring as well.
 The ring is now signed by DEX A and DEX B (the DEXs of the orders in the ring) and the ring can be sent to the operator for settlement.
 DEX B now sends the doubly signed ring back to DEX A so the DEX can be sure the ring will be settled (or DEX A could just monitor the rings submitted to the operators).